BACP Registered Counsellor Brighton

 I am pleased to announce that having passed my certificate of proficiency I am now a BACP registered counsellor Brighton; a fully registered member of the British Association for Counselling and Psychotherapy.

 So… what does that mean?

 The BACP Register

 The BACP Register of Counsellors and Psychotherapists is a public record of therapists who have met the BACP’s standards for registration.

 “The main purpose of the Register is to protect the public.
 It provides reassurance to clients, employers and the general public that a registered therapist adheres to high standards of proficiency and good practice.”

-The next stage after registration, for more experienced practitioners, is accreditation, which requires demonstration of even higher levels of knowledge, experience and development.
-I am currently working towards accreditation and should be eligible to make the application later this year.
+The next stage after registration, for more experienced practitioners, is accreditation.
+This requires demonstration of even higher levels of knowledge, experience and development.
+I am currently working towards accreditation and should be eligible to make the application next year.